Lophophora diffusa: Distribution

-Its natural habitat is semi-deserts on slopes and river beds, and under the shade of various shrubs and nurse plants.
+This species is the southernmost representative of the genus Lophophora, thriving in limestone soils within a small area of approximately 775 km2 between Vizarrón, Bucareli, and Tolimán in Querétaro, Mexico, with minor occurrences in Hidalgo.
+Its natural habitat is semi-deserts on slopes and river beds, and under the shade of various shrubs and nurse plants such as Larrea tridentata and Senegalia sororia.
+It grows at altitudes of 1000–2000 m above sea level, forming isolated and self-regulated populations in the Estórax River depression.
 It is considered vulnerable due to a very small distribution range, small population of less than 3,000 individuals, and illegal collecting.
 It is collected illegally by people seeking peyote, and as an ornamental plant.